By Danny M.

 3 – Run “./ngrok http 3000” from your terminal, for example: “./ngrok http 3000”

-4 – ngrok will display a public link which can be used to access your server from anywhere now
+4 – ngrok will display a public link that can be used to access your server from anywhere now

 The same will work with any other port as well.